AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

    >[!TIP]
    >
-   >* The first 200 requests queues display by default, in alphabetical order.
+   >* The first 200 request queues display by default, in alphabetical order.
    >* The name of the request queue is the name of the project which has been published as a Help Request Queue.
    >* The description of the project configured as the selected request queue displays to the right of the request queue name.
    >
-   >For more information about how to publish a project as a Help&nbsp;Request Queue, see the article [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).
+   >For more information about how to publish a project as a Help Request Queue, see the article [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).

 1. In the **New request** form, do one of the following:

-   * (Conditional) Select an available draft from the notification message displayed under the&nbsp;Request&nbsp;Type field.
+   * (Conditional) Select an available draft from the notification message displayed under the Request Type field.

      This area displays only if you have saved drafts before without submitting them.